 2. Pop Into Dingle Oceanworld Aquarium

-If the weather’s taken a turn for the worst and you find yourself wondering what to do in Dingle, this is just the attraction for you.
+If the weather’s taken a turn for the worst and you wonder what to do in Dingle, this is just the attraction for you.
 Since 1996, the aquarium has been working to promote eco-awareness through research, conservation, and education.
 It’s also the biggest aquarium in Ireland, making it popular amongst locals and tourists alike.

-Inside, you’ll find a ton of amazing animal species such as the sand tiger shark, gentoo penguins, and Asian small-clawed otters.
-There’s also a butterfly garden, which is home to 14 different species.
+Inside, you’ll find many amazing animal species, such as the sand tiger shark, gentoo penguins, and Asian small-clawed otters.
+There’s also a butterfly garden home to 14 different species.
 Kids will also be delighted by reptiles like the Green Iguana and an interactive touch tank, making it one of the best things to do in Dingle for families.

 Tickets cost between 10 – 15 euros depending on whether you’re an adult, child, student, or senior.
 There are also special family tickets available, and children under the age of three can accompany an adult free of charge.